abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 faith.
 But it is an important quality for balancing the different aspects of our practice.
 In particular, faith comes first among the Five Spiritual Powers.
-It is used to balance wisdom—the fifth Power, and to support energy and effort, the second Power.
+It is used to balance wisdom—the fifth Power, and to support energy and effort—the second Power.
 How does that work?
-Wisdom arises from investigative analysis and without faith, investigative analysis becomes dry and we tend to lose energy.
+Wisdom arises from investigative analysis, and without faith, investigative analysis becomes dry, and we tend to lose energy.
 The qualities of faith include confidence and devotion, both of which naturally result in increased energy and effort.
 Energy and effort need to be nourished, and faith is an important part of that nourishment.

-The opposite is true as well: When the wisdom faculty is lacking in faith, it often leads to cleverness and a superficially critical way of evaluating things and without faith, wisdom can increase our negativity, which in turn can reduce our own energy and the energy of the people with whom we engage.
+The opposite is true as well: When the wisdom faculty is lacking in faith, it often leads to cleverness and a superficially critical way of evaluating things.
+Without faith, wisdom can increase our negativity, which in turn can reduce our own energy and the energy of the people we engage with.

 For many reasons, it is important to turn our attention toward faith, to reflect on it, so we can recognize faith as an essential part of our